 - Georgia Southwestern University, Bachelor of Arts in Psychology;

-- Georgia State University, Master of Public Administration
+- Georgia State University, Master of Public Administration; and

 - University of Georgia, Juris Doctorate

 Prior to serving on the Atlanta City Council, I founded the East Atlanta Business Association, and served three consecutive terms as its president.
 During my terms as president, the East Atlanta Village evolved into a distinctive commercial node that has attracted a diverse and eclectic mix of businesses.

-Shortly after law school, I opened my own private law practice in District 5, where I help everyday people with their legal needs, including those who have been victimized by predatory lending practices.
+Shortly after law school, I opened my own private law practice in District 5, where I continue to help everyday people with their legal needs--including those who have been victimized by predatory lending practices.

 My professional background also includes service as:

 - The Executive Director of the Dekalb County Initiative for Children and Families;

 - Crim Cluster Coordinator for the Atlanta Project for four service areas:

 - East Atlanta,